davidflanagan/adbcores/README.md

-adbcores -- Report the usage of each CPU core for a FirefoxOS or Android device connected via ADB
+coresample -- Report the usage of each CPU core for a FirefoxOS or Android device connected via ADB

 This is a very simple Python script that uses adb to communicate with the FirefoxOS or Android device connected to your computer via USB